-For example, real-world capital markets are clearly not perfect.
-Even though it can be argued that well-developed stock markets do, in practice, exhibit a high degree of efficiency, there is scope for stock market securities to be priced incorrectly and, as a result, for their returns not to plot on to the SML.
+Real-world capital markets are clearly not perfect, for example.
+Even though it can be argued that well-developed stock markets do, in practice, exhibit a high degree of efficiency, there is scope for stock market securities to be priced incorrectly and so for their returns not to plot onto the SML.

 The assumption of a single-period transaction horizon appears reasonable from a real-world perspective, because even though many investors hold securities for much longer than one year, returns on securities are usually quoted on an annual basis.

 The assumption that investors hold diversified portfolios means that all investors want to hold a portfolio that reflects the stock market as a whole.
 Although it is not possible to own the market portfolio itself, it is quite easy and inexpensive for investors to diversify away specific or unsystematic risk and to construct portfolios that ‘track’ the stock market.
 Assuming that investors are concerned only with receiving financial compensation for systematic risk seems therefore to be quite reasonable.

 A more serious problem is that investors cannot in the real world borrow at the risk-free rate (for which the yield on short-dated government debt is taken as a proxy).
 The reason for this is that the risk associated with individual investors is much higher than that associated with the government.
 This inability to borrow at the risk-free rate means that in practice the slope of the SML is shallower than in theory.